craflin/umdoc/Doc/manual.md

 ## Paragraphs

+Basic text in markdown is considered to belong to a paragraph.
-Paragraphs can be separated with an empty line.
+Paragraphs are separated with an empty line.

 ```
 This is the first sentence of a paragraph.